MicrosoftDocs/memdocs/memdocs/intune/configuration/bios-configuration.md

 # required metadata

 title: Update Windows BIOS using configuration MDM policy
-description: Learn more about the BIOS configuration and other settings profile to manage traditional BIOS settings in Microsoft Intune.
+description: Learn more about the BIOS configuration profile that can manage traditional BIOS settings in Microsoft Intune.
 You use an OEM tool to create a configuration file with the settings.
 You deploy an OEM Win32 app to the devices to read the configuration file and BIOS passwords.
 Then, you create a BIOS configuration policy in Intune to add the configuration file and assign the policy to your devices.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/19/2024
+ms.date: 04/02/2024
 ms.topic: how-to
 ms.service: microsoft-intune
 ms.subservice: configuration